EncycloFusion/encyclofusion.github.io/wiki/GAM-CCA.md

 category: file-extensions
 ---

-{% include thumbnail image = "/wiki/assets/Clickteam/Filetypes/GAMCCA.png" text = "File icon when TGF1 is installed" %}
+{% include thumbnail image = "/wiki/assets/Clickteam/Filetypes/GAMCCA.png" text = "File icons, .GAM on the bottom layer and .CCA on the top layer" %}

 **TGF GAM/C&C CCA** (The Games Factory Save File/Click & Create Application) is the file format used by [The Games Factory] and [Click & Create].
 Both [TGF]'s .gam [C&C]'s .cca use a nearly identical format and are intercompatible.
 As with a [MFA]